brendanhay/brendanhay.github.io/_posts/2016-08-09-credentials.md

 [README](https://github.com/brendanhay/credentials#iam-policies) to help you get started.

+## Service Pricing

+A single master key in KMS costs $1 USD per month.
+The DynamoDB table throughput is configured to use 1 provisioned read and 1 provisioned write, so if you are using less than the free tier limit of 25 reads and 25 writes per second, only the KMS charges will apply.

+If you are likely to utilise much more than 25 reads/writes per second, you can estimate your monthly charges by using the [AWS pricing calculator](http://calculator.s3.amazonaws.com/index.html#s=DYNAMODB).

+> TL;DR, $1 USD per month for the predicted usecase.

 ## Cryptographic Routines

 The encryption routine can be condensed into the following Haskell code: